(Frank Zappa, CD, Rykodisc RCD 40573, February 27, 1996)

 Synclavier recorded c.
 1992

-You might think my hat is funny, but I don't.
+You may think my hat is funny, but I don't.

 Every day on coffee break at the hardware store, I tell Fred